ShishirPatil/cs268-sp23/index.md

 ## Projects

 A major component of this course, both in terms of your grade and your time, is a term project.
 The project in CS268 is an open-ended research project.
 The goal is to investigate new research ideas and solutions.
 The project requires a proposal, and a final report (both written and presented).

+* **10 Feb 2023:** Teams due + 15 min discussion on your project topic
+* **20 Feb 2023:** Project proposals are due

 ## Grading